The New Internet Economy

 Programs like Starter School and TechWork aim to fill in this gap, teaching the tech tools and skills that students need to thrive.
 As kids learn these new skills, they become more than consumers of online content—they become creators.
 They learn how to interact with technology in a way that empowers them to be productive and adaptable citizens in a fast-paced digital world.

 We can’t let kids fall behind in this new Internet-driven economy.
 It’s time to move beyond gaming and social media and help them discover all that tech can offer.
 Want to explore more about this?
-Click on this link for details.

 The Tech Work Experience